KennyWho/hapi-api-doc-cn/API.md

 #### <a name="route.options.auth.payload" /> `route.options.auth.payload`

-Default value: `false`, unless the scheme requires payload authentication.
+默认值: `false`, unless the scheme requires payload authentication.

 If set, the incoming request payload is authenticated after it is processed.
 Requires a strategy with payload authentication support (e.g. [Hawk](#https://github.com/hueniverse/hawk)).
 Cannot be